 Absent the kind of moral imagination required to feel compassion for others, to identify with the pain they are feeling, we may as well all stay in our rooms when tragedy strikes, stewing in our inability to reach across a chasm separating our individual experiences.
 What do humans tend to do instead?
 We almost instinctively come together, flying in from across the country to hold each other, put on water for tea, cook up a pot of soup.
 Then we commence listening, if need be, long into the crazy-making night as our friends or family members try to make some sense of their fate.

 Back in 1967, William Styron’s novel The Confessions of Nat Turner brought him both the Pulitzer Prize and a veritable flood of scathing criticism from those who considered it presumptuous and inappropriate for him to imaginatively inhabit the mind and background of the black slave Nat Turner.
 Turner led a historic revolt in 1831 that resulted in mass murder of both whites and blacks and his own subsequent death by hanging.

-Styron’s largely sympathetic treatment of Turner nevertheless raised the question of whether a white Southerner should even dare write from within the experience of a black slave.
+Styron’s largely sympathetic treatment of Turner nevertheless raised the question of cultural appropriation: whether a white Southerner should even dare write from within the experience of a black slave.
 To which the only rational response, it seems to me, would fall along the following lines:

 If all our imaginative storytelling, all our reaching out to understand the life and times, loves and losses, of another person depends on us literally sharing their same experience, race or nationality, or the same type of loss, then fiction is impossible, compassion is impossible, any reaching out to embrace others in human solidarity in all but the most superficial terms is impossible.